doombubbles/bg3-mods/README.md

 **Vicious Mockery** - Damage increased to 1d6/2d6/3d6

+**Spiritual Weapon** - Has new options to equip a spiritual weapon instead of summon it.
+Deals an extra 1d8 damage compared to the summon, and lasts for the same 10 turns.

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat